How to Choose the Best Interactive Display for Business?

 Meetboard 3 supports AirPlay, Miracast, and Chromecast screen mirroring.
 If you want to instantly share images from iPhone/ iPad/ MacBook or Android phones, Airplay and Miracast help you to wirelessly present the multimedia content with ease.
 If you are using a notebook and Google Documents for the presentation, you are able to use the “cast” function from the Chrome browser.
 You or your guests invited to the meeting do not need to install any software to do the wireless presentation.
 And you don’t need to pass an external wireless dongle to the next presenter.

 3.2 Compatible with Video Conferencing Camera and Software

 Video conferencing is one of the key efficient ways to communicate with remote staff or clients.
 To set up a video conferencing platform on the interactive display, you need to think about whether the display is able to compatible with the all-in-one camera and video conferencing software.

 Connecting the camera to the display is easy, one USB port can help to solve this hardware installation.
-But you need to check whether you need to install camera drivers into the display, otherwise, the display will not present the video captured from the camera.
 Now, there are few brands launching interactive displays with a built-in camera as an all-in-one concept.
 It solves the installation effort and is driver-free.
 But, the built-in camera specification may not be excellent as dedicated video conferencing brands.

 Software is also a key element.
 There are several popular video conferencing software or app in the market, like Zoom, GoToMeeting, Teams, Skype etc. It is impossible to host or join video conferencing without the software.
-So, before choosing an interactive display to be your video conferencing platform, you need to check whether the display provides a built-in video conferencing app or offers a flexible way to install the software.
+So, before choosing an interactive whiteboard to be your video conferencing platform, you need to check whether the display provides a built-in video conferencing app or offers a flexible way to install the software.